Skip to main content

 StageDeployed ByFrequencyTeardown

-In a typical full-stack composition, Cognito and ECR are prepare stacks; backend and frontend are deploy stacks.
-The distinction exists because some infrastructure must be provisioned before build and deploy can run — ECR must exist before container images can be pushed, and Cognito must exist before OIDC configuration can be wired into the backend.
+In a typical full-stack composition, the log bucket, Cognito, and ECR are prepare stacks; backend and frontend are deploy stacks.
+The distinction exists because some infrastructure must be provisioned before build and deploy can run — ECR must exist before container images can be pushed, Cognito must exist before OIDC configuration can be wired into the backend, and the log bucket must exist before the frontend stack can configure access logging.

 The Iterative Cycle